 - Security updates

 6 Ways To Protect Yourself Right Now

-Many security vulnerabilities can be mitigated by following these 6 essential rules!👇
+Many security vulnerabilities can be mitigated by following the 6 essential rules below.

 #1: The Golden Rule: Never share your recovery phrase and be wary of imposters

 Your recovery phrase is the 12 or 24 words that act as your backup if you lose your account or device.
 You should never share your seed phrase with anyone.
 This is only for your eyes—sharing it is the easiest way to lose your crypto.

 🟥 If you’ve been approached by someone else to back up or reset your wallet, this should be a red flag—Collective Shift, Ledger or any crypto-organisation will never privately message you asking for your passwords, private keys or recovery phrase.

 When contacting Collective Shift, please verify that you received communication from our official accounts—see our official links at Verify Collective Shift.